anbu-k/SM-Predictor/README.md

 # Stock Predictor

 Stock Predictor is a web application that allows users to **fetch stock market data, view historical trends, analyze stock sentiment from news, and generate stock price predictions** using machine learning models.
+Currently fetching from 47 of the top stock tickers.

 ##  Features